 |

-Welcome to our April 2026 Newsletter
+Welcome to our May 2026 Newsletter

-Protax Consulting Services Inc. ("Protax") your Global Mobility Tax Services leader is now actively engaged in the 2025 U.S. income tax season.
-We are at the beginning of our most robust and busiest tax season ever in our history and we look forward to serving you for the upcoming 2025 U.S income tax season.
+Protax Consulting Services Inc. ("Protax") your Global Mobility Tax Services leader is actively engaged in the 2025 U.S. income tax season.
+We are at the precipice of our most robust and busiest tax season ever in our history and we look forward to serving you for the upcoming 2025 U.S income tax season.

 |